Learning Outcomes

 A buyer is purchasing a new-build house.
 The CON29DW search reveals that the foul water drain is not yet adopted, but a Section 104 agreement is in place.
 What should the buyer's solicitor advise?

-Answer: The solicitor should confirm that a valid Section 104 agreement and adoption bond exist, ensuring the developer is responsible for bringing the drain up to standard for adoption.
+The solicitor should confirm that a valid Section 104 agreement and adoption bond exist, ensuring the developer is responsible for bringing the drain up to standard for adoption.
 The buyer should be warned not to alter the drainage system before adoption, as this could jeopardize adoption or insurance.
+Advise on estate management charges for any unadopted SuDS features and confirm whether the lender requires evidence of both s104 and appropriate arrangements for estate roads and sewers.

 Public Sewers and Development Restrictions